 The customers have to have confidence in you.
 The way to get business is through word of mouth.
 People aren’t looking for a cheap cleaner, they’re looking for a good cleaner.
 Every guy who works in my store, I always tell them, ‘Picture that you’re on the other side of the counter bringing your clothes in.
 How do you want to be treated?’

-Lisa Naftolin is the Creative Director of Publishing and Digital Media at the Guggenheim Museum in New York.
+Lisa Naftolin is the former Creative Director of Publishing and Digital Media at the Guggenheim Museum in New York, and now specialises in creative direction for brands, magazines and museums on a consultant basis.

 This story was originally published in Vestoj: On Failure.